kinolanka/check-my-deps/README.md

-**check-my-deps**
+# check-my-deps

 A Node.js CLI tool to analyze npm dependencies and generate comprehensive reports of installed versions versus latest available versions.
+The tool also provides the ability to update dependencies according to specified semver rules.

 ## Features

 - Analyzes all dependencies in your project
 - Detects outdated packages (patch, minor, major updates)
 - Identifies deprecated packages
-- Exports detailed reports in Excel format
+- Exports detailed reports in Excel or JSON format
 - Provides summary statistics by dependency type
+- Updates dependencies to their latest versions based on semver rules

 ## Installation & Usage